signalfx/signalfx-nodejs-tracing/README.md

 >ℹ️&nbsp;&nbsp;SignalFx was acquired by Splunk in October 2019.
 See [Splunk SignalFx](https://www.splunk.com/en_us/investor-relations/acquisitions/signalfx.html) for more information.

 > # :warning: Deprecation Notice
-> **The SignalFx Tracing Library for Node.js is deprecated.
-Only critical security fixes and bug fixes are provided.**
+> **The SignalFx Tracing Library for Node.js is deprecated and will reach End of Support on December 17th, 2022.
+After that date, this repository will be archived and no longer receive updates.
+Until then, only critical security fixes and bug fixes will be provided.**
 >
 > Consider using the [Splunk Distribution of OpenTelemetry JS](https://github.com/signalfx/splunk-otel-js), which offers similar capabilities and fully supports the OpenTelemetry standard.
 To learn how to migrate, see [Migrate from the SignalFx Node.js Tracing Library](https://quickdraw.splunk.com/redirect/?product=Observability&location=nodejs.otel.repo.migration&version=current).